 Polish and perfect your craft skills.
 They’re a crucial part of what you do.

 But also polish and perfect your heart skills.
-Listen to what’s going on deep inside of you.
+Pay attention to what you feel, not just what you think.
 Learn how to connect with people – through music and otherwise.

 Lead with your heart – in everything you do.

-And you might just inspire others to do the same.
+And you might just inspire other people to do the same.